-Proposed Changes to Insolvency Payments Scheme a) Put in place a new Employer Deemed Insolvent Application for former employees to apply to have their employer deemed insolvent, where their employer ceases trading without going through a formal wind-up, for the purpose of claiming their pay-related entitlements from the IPS. b) Provide for a time-limited Historical Employer Deemed Insolvent Application to cover historical cases falling within the scope of the Glegola judgment. c) Expand access to the IPS to include the former employees of sole trader employers in insolvency arrangements (Personal Insolvency Arrangement, Debt Settlement Arrangement and Debt Relief Notice) set out in the Personal Insolvency Act 2012. d) Amend the Employment Equality Act 1998 to ensure Circuit Court awards for gender discrimination are covered by the IPS. e) Apply the statutory salary ceiling, currently €600 per week, to all types of payments from the IPS.
+Proposed Changes to Insolvency Payments Scheme

+- a) Put in place a new Deemed Insolvent process for former employees to apply to have their employer deemed insolvent, where their employer ceases trading without going through a formal wind-up, for the purpose of claiming their pay-related entitlements from the IPS. - b) Provide for a time-limited Historical Deemed Insolvent process to cover historical cases falling within the scope of the Glegola judgment. - c) Expand access to the IPS to include the former employees of sole trader employers in insolvency arrangements as defined in the Personal Insolvency Act 2012. - d) Amend the Employment Equality Act 1998 to ensure Circuit Court awards for gender discrimination are covered by the IPS. - e) Apply the statutory salary ceiling, currently €600 per week, to all types of payments from the IPS.
 This will restore the longstanding administrative approach used, but which was found to be ultra vires in a Court of Appeal judgment.